DjulianMentl/edu-hexlet/README.md

-# edu-hexlet
-Exmple is Hexlet
+Geka change readme file.
+Geka it is cool!